Pulpit Today Sermons

 (The Amalekites Ancestry) It begins with Abraham, that divinely selected man who was father of the Judaeo-Christian Faith, and those eternal promises God attached to him and his chosen seed.
 Next, God passed the blessings of Abraham to his son, Isaac.
 Isaac had twins—Jacob and Esau.
 And it is here that a great “family feud” erupted between these twins.
 On two occasions, Jacob outwitted and supplanted Esau‘s claims to his birthright.
 And though Esau was the firstborn, Jacob secured those grand promises of Abraham.

 You can imagine the resentment this created in Esau.
 He hated Jacob!
-He bore a grudge that ate away at his soul.
+And the grudge ate away at his soul.
 Esau likely rehearsed the story of Jacob’s treachery and deception for the rest of his life.
 And as he told his descendants, it corrupted their soul too.
 The people that were most adversely affected were the grandsons of Esau that the Bible calls the Amalekites.
 They inherited the base and corrupt nature of their grandfather!

 The menace of the Amalekites is such that God purposely marked them in Scripture and told Moses to “Write this on a scroll as something to be remembered” (17:13).
 In essence, Moses was warning, “Watch out for these people; take note of them because they can be terrifying!”

 (Transition) Since God issued a foreboding caveat regarding the Amalekites I want to briefly investigate several characteristics of them.

 Characteristics of the Amalekites